Waffelo/Waffelo/README.md

  - 📣 Speaking Slovak, Czech and English
  - 🎒 Studying CNC Programming

+### Goals:
+I don't have many goals related to development set yet, this will likely change in the future.
+I have few projects in my head that I would love to work on and make them real.
+I am looking forward to the future.

+- 💻 Learn Python and C

 My projects 🍩
 ---
 I like to do fun projects, even if I haven't done much yet, I am having fun and im learning.